“Lone!” I called out.

 I couldn’t believe she’s been alone here for almost a month… on this unforgiving planet of all places.

-“We’re being toyed with,” she continued, “those shady racers are back and I’m afraid they’re not the only ones who have teamed up.”
+“We’re being toyed with,” she continued, “Lone’s racers are back and I’m afraid they’re not the only ones who are against us.”

 The big mechanical gizmo on her arm retracted into a cuff on her upper arm.
 I couldn’t believe how much Tammy had transformed over the course of four weeks on this planet.
 She not only held up her own, but she also saved my butt from the horrors I was ensnared in.